Hugh Acheson: Television

 In 2011, Acheson competed on season 3 of Top Chef Masters, a reality competition show in which experienced celebrity chefs compete against each other in various challenges.
 He was eliminated in the first round, but subsequently returned in the second episode after another chef withdrew.
 He ultimately finished in fifth place out of twelve competitors.
 He was then invited to become a judge on season 9 of Top Chef, of which Top Chef Masters is a spin-off.
 Top Chef is a cooking competition show in which lesser-known chefs compete and are judged by more experienced chefs.
 Season 9 aired from November 2011 to February 2012.
 Acheson also served as a judge on season 10 of Top Chef, which ran November 2012 to February 2013.

 In 2013, he returned as a judge on Top Chef season 11 and as host and judge of "Battle of the Sous Chefs", a component of season 5 of Top Chef Masters.

 In 2020 he appeared as a judge on the Food Network Canada competition series Wall of Chefs.
+In 2025, it was announced that Acheson would be one of the judges for MasterChef Canada.